-- [1] Prior to mounting or dismounting, crewmembers must discuss how to safely load or unload the items.
-Consideration must be given to the size and weight of the items, weather conditions, position of each employee, and any other condition that would restrict the safe loading or unloading of the items.

-- [2] Each item must be handed to a co-worker with 1 employee located on the platform and the other employee located on the ground.
-Each item received must be placed in a location where it will not present a safety or tripping hazard.

-- Any items that cannot be safely handled or properly stored because of size, shape or weight are prohibited.

-- 1073.
-Employees must not attempt to mount or dismount Triple Crown Service Road-Railer trailers account this equipment is not equipped with the safety appliances shown below:
+- 1. Prior to mounting or dismounting, crewmembers must discuss how to safely load or unload the items.
+Consideration must be given to the size and weight of the items, weather conditions, position of each employee, and any other condition that would restrict the safe loading or unloading of the items. - 2.
+Each item must be handed to a co-worker with 1 employee located on the platform and the other employee located on the ground.
+Each item received must be placed in a location where it will not present a safety or tripping hazard. - 3.
+Any items that cannot be safely handled or properly stored because of size, shape or weight are prohibited. - 1073.
+Employees must not attempt to mount or dismount equipment that is not equipped with safety appliances.
+When handling such equipment, employees must take special precautions. - 1074.
+Train and engine service employees are prohibited from ascending or descending end ladders of cars.

-- Handbrake

-- End Platforms

-- Sill Steps

-- End Ladders

-- Side Handholds

-- End Handholds

-- Horizontal End-Platform Handholds

-- Uncoupling Levers